gildasmorvan/similar2logo/README.md

 ##### The reaction model

-In the previous example, the influence management relies on the default reaction model defined in the class `fr.lgi2a.similar2logo.kernel.model.levels.LogoDefaultReactionModel`.
+In the previous example, the influence management relies on the default reaction model defined in the class `LogoDefaultReactionModel`.
 Now, we want to handle some influences manually.
-To do so, we have to define a class `fr.lgi2a.similar2logo.examples.multiturmite.model.level.MultiTurmiteReactionModel` that inherits from `LogoDefaultReactionModel`.
-This class has then one attribute: the parameters of the simulation.
+To do so, we have to define a class `MultiTurmiteReactionModel` that inherits from `LogoDefaultReactionModel`.
+This class has one attribute: the parameters of the simulation.

 ```
     private MultiTurmiteSimulationParameters parameters